 The series of covers, for OnSet, ReSet, and MindSet, among my most enjoyable to make, give clues to Chloe’s progress in this fast paced medical thriller.
 Just as manuscripts evolve, so do covers.
 Here is the latest rendering, we hope you enjoy them.

-I have been invited to be on a panel discussion about writing science fiction for young people.
+I have been invited to be on several panel discussions about writing science fiction.
 What could be more enjoyable?